pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 Policy requirements as here described are out of scope of this RFC.

-We believe policy requirement use cases can be stated and solved as an observability problem, by defining metrics and alerts that cover for missing policies or policy rules, without necessarily having to write a policy of the same kind to express such requirement tobe fulfilled.
+We believe policy requirement use cases can be stated and solved as an observability problem, by defining metrics and alerts that cover for missing policies or policy rules, without necessarily having to write a policy of the same kind to express such requirement to be fulfilled.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions